run-ai/docs/docs/Researcher/cli-reference/runai-resume.md

 ## Output

 * The Job will be resumed.
-When running _runai list workloads_ the Job status will no longer by _Suspended_.
+When running _runai list jobs_ the Job status will no longer by _Suspended_.

 ## See Also